 Is it OK to do this?
 Actually, it depends on what files you’re about to move.
 In general, system related files cannot be moved to another drive because they have to be stored with system programs.
 You are allowed to move following files:

-Personal files you created or download in “My Documents” folder, such as photos, movies, music, texts, and so on and in “Desktop” folder.
+Personal files you created or downloaded in “My Documents” folder, such as photos, movies, music, texts, and so on, and in “Desktop” folder.

 How to move files from C drive to D drive in Windows 10/8/7?

-There are three methods to move files from one drive to another drive in total.
-Choose any one from below solutions based on your needs.
+There are four methods to move files from one drive to another drive in total.
+Choose any one from anchor jump below based on your needs.
 Except for moving files from local disk C to D, you’re allowed to transfer files from C drive to external hard drive using these methods.

 Note: after moving, the previous shortcuts for these files would be invalid.